paulocoutinhox/goci/README.md

 # Task options

-Today we support this types of task option to be selected when RUN it:
+Today we support this types of fields for task option:

 1. text
 2. checkbox